hiiamboris/red-spaces-gitlab-mirror/tests/README.md

 <img width=400 src=https://s3.gifyu.com/images/GIF-03-May-21-19-05-28.gif></img>

 Simplest infinite canvas test, with a spider web.
+I use it to check if `inf-scrollable` works at all.

 ---